LGBTQ people in Sri Lanka: Festivals

 The Colombo Pride has been hosted by Equal Ground and the Goethe Institut for twelve years.
 Events usually include workshops, dramas/shows/musicals, films, art & photo exhibitions, parties and a kite festival.
 PRIDE has faced difficulties by the Colombo Municipal Council and the local police when attempting to obtain permission to hold its events.
 They have also received threats of violence from radical groups.

-The Diversity Games are held annually in Colombo by various Lesbian, Gay, Bisexual, and Transgender organizations.
+The Diversity Games are held annually in Colombo by various lesbian, gay, bisexual, and transgender organisations.

-Society
+Dating preferences

+An informal survey found that the majority of sexual minorities in Sri Lanka found westerners sexually desirable, finding them more 'sensual and sexually adept' than the locals; only around a quarter had had sex with a westerner.
+None of those surveyed had issues with dating someone from the opposite ethnolinguistic group, either Tamil or Sinhalese.
+Apart from one person, the majority expressed dislike for Muslims (including Moors) and did not like them as friends or sexual partners.

+There is a preference for youth among the community, though social respect for the elderly can mean older people are also able to find sex.

+A survey found that the locals considered their own ethnicities "to be the most beautiful men in the world" placing them above westerners, the latter who were viewed as more 'sensual and sexually adept' than the locals.

+Living conditions

 Around 43% of sexual minorities in Sri Lanka report 'high life satisfaction' as opposed to 24% in Pakistan and 34% in India.
 64% of LGBT polled were single and not in a relationship.
 At least 51% of LGBT were out to family, a number that is higher than the number out to friends and to their workplace.
 Around 46% stated that they share LGBTQ content openly on their social media profiles, with only 22% stating that they would never share such content on their own profiles.